BRIEF-Haengnam China to issue convertible bonds worth 1 bln won

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it will issue the eighth unregistered/unsecured private convertible bonds, raising 1 billion won in proceeds for operations
+* Says it will issue the fifth unregistered/unsecured private convertible bonds, raising 1 billion won in proceeds

 Further company coverage: (Beijing Headline News)